Accelerating Edge Intelligence via Integrated Sensing and Communication: ISAC Gain Analysis

+When the duration of generating a sample is more than the duration of uploading a sample (i.e., sensing dominance), the ISAC gain over that of conventional edge intelligence systems is defined and analyzed below.

-where proposed system and conventional system have the same amount of training samples, and maximum ratio combining (MRC) beamforming is utilized for communication in the conventional system.
-The analysis in \eqref{GISAC} shows: 1) \textit{ISAC is always helpful when sensing time dominates}, as ISAC gain is positive; 2) ISAC gain is inversely proportional to the sensing time per sample $t_S$, data volume per sample $D$, and proportional to bandwidth $B$ and maximal transmit power $P$.
+where the proposed ISAC-assisted and conventional edge intelligence systems have the same amount of training samples, and the maximal ratio transmit (MRT) beamforming is taken for the conventional edge intelligence systems.

+\textbf{Remark 2}: The ISAC gain analysis in \eqref{GISAC} exhibits: 1) The ISAC gain is always positive when sensing dominance; and 2) The ISAC gain is inversely proportional to the sensing time per sample and data volume per sample, and proportional to bandwidth and maximal transmit power.
-\textbf{Communication Dominance}: When the ISAC time is determined by the communication time, namely, communication is the constraint, we conclude that \textit{ISAC may not be beneficial}.
-This is because, compared with the full power and non-interference communication in conventional system, the ISAC communication suffers from the interference and power reduction, due to simultaneous sensing functionalities of ISAC.